cnrrobertson/jupyterm.nvim/README.md

 *   [https://github.com/jupyterlab/jupyterlab](https://github.com/jupyterlab/jupyterlab): JupyterLab itself, the web-based Jupyter environment.
 This plugin integrates with it, not replace it.
 *   Other Neovim plugins that aim to provide similar functionality may exist, but they typically lack the flexibility and robust features offered by jupyterm.nvim.

-## TODO
-- [ ] Add ability to fold input or output cells in repl
-- [ ] Find a way to disable/change highlighting in output cells